schoinh/munchprep-web/README.md

 ## Description
 MunchPrep allows you to plan out a week's worth of meals and make a grocery shopping list in one convenient app.
 The grocery shopping list is categorized by grocery store sections to make your shopping more efficient.

+## Design Documents
+Mock-ups, a React component diagram, and other design documents are included in `Design-Docs.md`.

 ## Setup/Installation Requirements

 1. Clone this repository: